mikeumus/eloquent-javascript-with-mikeumus/data_structures,_chapter_4.md

 √ n1•n0•n•1n•0
 {% endmath %}

 The notation n<sub>01</sub> indicates the number of measurements where the first variable (squirrelness) is false (0) and the second variable (pizza) is true (1).
-In this example, n01 is 9.
+In this example, n<sub>01</sub> is 9.

-The value n1• refers to the sum of all measurements where the first variable is true, which is 5 in the example table.
-Likewise, n•0 refers to the sum of the measurements where the second variable is false.
+The value n<sub>1•</sub> refers to the sum of all measurements where the first variable is true, which is 5 in the example table.
+Likewise, n<sub>•0</sub> refers to the sum of the measurements where the second variable is false.

-So for the pizza table, the part above the division line (the dividend) would be 1×76 - 4×9 = 40, and the part below it (the divisor) would be the square root of 5×85×10×80, or √340000.
-This comes out to ϕ ≈ 0.069, which is tiny.
+So for the pizza table, the part above the division line (the dividend) would be {% math %}1×76 - 4×9 = 40{% endmath %}, and the part below it (the divisor) would be the square root of {% math %}5×85×10×80{% endmath %}, or {% math %}√340000{% endmath %}.
+This comes out to {% math %}ϕ ≈ 0.069{% endmath %}, which is tiny.
 Eating pizza does not appear to have influence on the transformations.

 ## Computing correlation